mattcxj02/pixelsafe-ai/README.md

 # AI Privacy Gallery
-This project is a privacy-first AI gallery that helps users identify and protect sensitive information in their photos.
-It is a full-stack application with a Python backend and a vanilla JavaScript frontend.
+Privacy Gallery demonstrates how AI can protect your sensitive photos without compromising privacy.
+Using lightweight, locally-run AI model (Qwen2.5VL-3B), it detects faces, documents, and personal information in images—all processing happens on YOUR device, never in the cloud.
+This proof-of-concept combines real-time privacy risk detection with immediate protection features (blur, encrypt), showing that powerful AI assistance doesn't require sacrificing data privacy.
+Built with Python/Ollama backend and vanilla JavaScript, it's designed to run on everything from laptops to phones.
+The key innovation: True zero-trust photo protection where your images never leave your device, yet you still get intelligent privacy analysis powered by state-of-the-art AI.

 ## **Problem Statement:**
 In the age of social media and cloud storage, it is easy to lose track of the sensitive information contained in our photos.
 Personal information such as faces, documents, and location data can be inadvertently shared, leading to privacy risks.
 This project aims to provide a tool that helps users to identify and protect their privacy by analyzing images for sensitive content and providing easy-to-use tools for redacting or protecting this information.

-### **Development Tools:**
+**Development Tools:**

-*   **Backend:** Python, Flask
+*   **Backend:** `Python, Flask`
-*   **Frontend:** Vanilla JS, HTML, CSS
+*   **Frontend:** `Vanilla JS, HTML, CSS`
-*   **AI Model:** Qwen2.5-VL-3B-Instruct
+*   **AI Model:** `Qwen2.5-VL-3B-Instruct`
-*   **AI Framework:** Ollama
+*   **AI Framework:** `Ollama`

 **APIs Used:**
-*   **Ollama API:** The application uses the Ollama API to interact with the local AI model.
+*   **`Ollama API:`** The application uses the Ollama API to interact with the local AI model.
 The frontend sends a request to the backend, which then proxies the request to the Ollama server.
-*   **Flask API:** The backend is built using Flask and provides a set of RESTful APIs for the frontend to consume.
+*   **`Flask API:`** The backend is built using Flask and provides a set of RESTful APIs for the frontend to consume.
 These APIs are used to list images, serve images, and cache analysis results.

 **Assets Used:**